yangdanny97/yangdanny97.github.io/_posts/2023-12-29-freelancing.md

 ![upwork profile 2](https://yangdanny97.github.io/images/upwork2.png)

-If I extrapolate this to full-time (assuming my plate is full all the time) I would have made $150-200k before taxes and fees for the year.
-Not too shabby, but it would be around a 50% pay cut from my current job and I wouldn't have health insurance.
+If I extrapolate this to full-time (with the unrealistic assumption that my plate is full all the time) I would have made $150-200k before taxes and fees for the year.
+Not too shabby, but it would be around a 50% pay cut from my current job and I wouldn't have health insurance or free food at the office or employer 401k matching.

-I think that if I actually relied on contracting to pay the bills, I would raise my rates and aim for longer contracts with higher commitments.
+I think that if I actually relied on contracting to pay the bills, I would need to raise my rates and aim for longer contracts with higher commitments.
 The shorter/one-off contracts tend to pay less and have higher overhead with submitting proposals and negotiating with clients.

 All the original goals I set for 2023 were met: